waleedahmed0710/makeitwave.com/docs/data/docs/products/4g/source/introduction.rst

 **NOTES:**
-	• The products above are to enhance the Smart Hotspot™ Experience <https://makeitwave.com/data/docs/products/3g-homehub/build/html/index.html>`__, .
-They **DO NOT** function independantly of the Smart Hotspot™.
-Please ensure you have the Smart Hotspot™ in place before expecting full enjoyment and use of the above Enhacement Products.
+	• The products above are to enhance the Smart Home Hotspot™ Experience <https://makeitwave.com/data/docs/products/3g-homehub/build/html/index.html>`__, .
+They **DO NOT** function independantly of the Smart Home Hotspot™.
+Please ensure you have the Smart Home Hotspot™ in place before expecting full enjoyment and use of the above Enhacement Products.

-Wave® Smart Hotspot™
+Wave® Smart Home Hotspot™
 ~~~~~~~~~~~~~~~~~~~~

-A Wave® Smart Home™ describes, at the very least, a Wave® Smart Hotspot™ and/or at least one Wave® Enhacement Product connected to it.
+A Wave® Smart Home™ describes, at the very least, a Wave® Smart Home Hotspot™ and/or at least one Wave® Enhacement Product connected to it.
-The Smart Hotspot™ is effectively Wi-Fi Hotspot with a built in server, which hosts a number of smart home applications.
+The Smart Home Hotspot™ is effectively Wi-Fi Hotspot with a built in server, which hosts a number of smart home applications.
 Any device connected to the hotspot (locally and remotely) may access these applications via any modern web browser.
-For convenience and ease of use, all of the applications hosted on the Smart Hotspot™ are embedded into one interface called The Dashboard™.
+For convenience and ease of use, all of the applications hosted on the Smart Home Hotspot™ are embedded into one interface called The Dashboard™.

-Image 1.1 - The Wave® Smart Hotspot™
+Image 1.1 - The Wave® Smart Home Hotspot™

 .. image::	images/homehub.png